 The Alpha Nutrition Program Is Gluten-Free

 Alpha Nutrition is gluten-free which means the exclusion of wheat, rye, barley, and oats and all the food products made from them - flours of these common grains - white and whole-wheat flours, Durham flour, triticale, and bulgar are all excluded.
 Spelt and Kamut are wheat varieties that are left out.
 Gluten is a name given to the protein fraction of the cereal grains (wheat, rye, oats, barley) which gives them their sticky elastic properties.
 Bread is the most desired wheat product and is, unfortunately, the hardest food to duplicate with non-grain flours.
 Gluten elasticity is essential for most breads and baking.
 The exclusion of cereal grains significantly alters vegetarian regimens dependent on grains.
 Regular pastas are made with high gluten flour and are replaced by rice-based pastas.

 There are many possible reasons for cereal grains to become pathogenic.
-We do not pretend to know all the reasons for the recurring observation that wheat disease is a common problem in our modern urban patients.
+We know that wheat disease is a common problem in our modern urban patients.
 Craving and compulsive eating of flour-based foods is common, especially reward and dessert foods, containing wheat, sugar, milk and eggs, the 4 foods of the allergy apocalypse.
 Whole grains also contain phytates which bind desirable minerals, preventing their absorption.Mineral malabsorption calcium, magnesium, and zinc deficiencies may occur with diets high in whole grains.

 Celiac disease - chronic diarrhea, usually with malabsorption and a variety of other health problems which we think is food allergy - is a model of gluten allergic disease.
 The mechanisms by which wheat or any other food can cause disturbances are numerous.
 Painful inflammatory states may be the presentation of gluten allergy.
 The occurrence of pain in joints, particularly the hands, with slight swelling and stiffness is the early presentation of allergic arthritis; it can occur strictly as a manifestation of gluten allergy.
 A wheat gluten mechanism has been studied in rheumatoid arthritis patients.
 Many other food allergens can trigger arthritis.